Ynn/selfstar/for-beginners/basic-follow-me.md

 Finally, you can create a separate class but this class will need to have access to the device lists.
 It requires a little more code to work.
 This solution is suitable if your main class is big and you don't want to add more code.

-In the following we will use an inner class.
-Let's start by printing something when a sensor changes its state :
+In the following we will use the first solution.

 {code lang="java"}
 {literal}
-public static class PresenceSensorListener implements DeviceListener{
+public class BinaryLightFollowMeImpl implements DeviceListener {/literal}

-    @Override
+{/code}

+To start, we can print something when a presence sensor detects something (presence or not) :

+{code lang="java"}
+{literal}
-    public void notifyDeviceEvent(String deviceSerialNumber) {
+public void devicePropertyModified(GenericDevice device, String propertyName, Object oldValue) {
+    //We are only interested by presence sensors : if(device instanceof PresenceSensor) {
+        //get the presence sensor :
+        PresenceSensor activSensor = mapPresenceSensors.get(device.getSerialNumber());
+        //if the sensor is active
+	        if(activSensor != null){
+	        	//and the presence sensor has detected something : if(propertyName.equals(PresenceSensor.PRESENCE_SENSOR_SENSED_PRESENCE)){
-    	System.out.println("The device with the serial number "+ deviceSerialNumber+ " has changed");
+		        	System.out.println("The device with the serial number"
+						+activSensor.getSerialNumber()+" has changed");
+					System.out.println("This sensor is in the room :"
+						+ activSensor..getPropertyValue("location"));
 		        }
 	        }
+    }
+}
 {/literal}
 {/code}

-Now we can create a new listener field and instantiate it.
+The PRESENCE_SENSOR_SENSED_PRESENCE property value change every time the detection change from detected to undetected and reciprocally

+Each type device has a different set of properties.
+The value of these properties can be set or retrieved by using a key string (e.g, "location").
+This work exactly like service properties.
+This mechanism allow each type of devices to define their own properties.

+To avoid magic string, some of the properties are defined directly by the interface (e.g., PRESENCE_SENSOR_SENSED_PRESENCE is defined in the PresenceSensor interface).
+Some are not (e.g., location).

+In the following, we  define a constant LOCATIONPROPERTYNAME for the "location" property :
 {code lang="java"}
 {literal}
-            private final PresenceSensorListener presenceSensorListener = new PresenceSensorListener();
+public static String LOCATIONPROPERTYNAME = "Location";
 {/literal}
 {/code}

-#### Managing presence sensors' notification
+#### Registering the listener

+{note}
+A DeviceListener has to be attached to a device in order to receive notification.
+{/note}

-We need to attach this new listener to the interesting devices (in our case all the presence sensors).
+We thus need to attach this new listener to the interesting devices (in our case all the presence sensors).
-This is done in the bind method :
+This is done in the bind method of presence sensors :

 {code lang="java"}
 {literal}
-/** Bind Method for presenceSensors dependency */ public void bindPresenceSensor(PresenceSensor presenceSensor) {
+/** Bind Method for null dependency */ public void bindPresenceSensor(PresenceSensor presenceSensor, Map properties) {
-	//Add the sensor to the sensors list presenceSensors.add(presenceSensor);
-	System.out.println("Add the sensor "+ presenceSensor);

-	//Add the listener :
+   //register the listener :
-	presenceSensor.addListener(presenceSensorListener);
+   presenceSensor.addListener(this);
+   mapPresenceSensors.put(presenceSensor.getSerialNumber(), presenceSensor);
 }
 {/literal}
 {/code}